Astor Piazzolla: Concierto para Quinteto for string quintet (2 vln, vla, cello, db) arr. Soteldo)

 Enrique "Kicho" Díaz: Double Bass

-About the Arrangment
+About the Arrangement

 The work has 3 movements in the traditional concert form: fast-slow-fast that are performed in attaca, giving the impression of being an uninterrupted piece, showing an already mature and well-developed style of the composer.
 It lasts approximately 9 minutes.

-First movement (bars 1–79) is a kind of prelude, and the first 44 bars use the C# minor scale as a basso continuo.
+Bars 1–79 is a kind of prelude, and the first 44 bars use the C# minor scale as a basso continuo.
 The piece gives a sense of harmonic regularity but is counteracted when minor triads appear in bars 7 and 8 that together generate tritone clusters.

-Third movement begins at bar 159, in a key of C# minor.
+Begins at bar 159, in a key of C# minor.
 In this section he returns to contrapuntal techniques and with a new motif on the bass.